MP Estate Planning UK

 Key differences include:

-For more information on estate planning and asset protection, you can visit https://mpestateplanning.uk/.
+For more information on estate planning and asset protection, you can visit MP Estate Planning.

 Trusts vs. Limited Companies

-Both trusts and limited companies can be used for asset protection, but they have different structures and implications.
-A limited company is a separate legal entity that can own assets and incur liabilities, providing a layer of protection for its shareholders.
-In contrast, a trust holds assets for the benefit of beneficiaries, with trustees responsible for managing these assets.
+Both trusts and limited companies can be used for asset protection, but they have fundamentally different structures and implications.
+A limited company is a separate legal entity that can own assets and incur liabilities, with its own registration at Companies House (which is publicly accessible).
+A trust, by contrast, is a legal arrangement — not a legal entity — where trustees hold assets for the benefit of beneficiaries.
+The Trust Registration Service is not publicly accessible, providing an additional layer of privacy.

 FeatureAsset Protection TrustsLimited Companies